 Even the safest network will become vulnerable if the users do not have adequate skills.
 Training must be comprehensive and there must be a well thought out organization in place.

 And although the routine use of the system can be learned quickly, personnel must also be prepared for exceptional situations and major incidents.
-When more manpower is needed, volunteer organizations may be called on to participate in operations and they too must be trained and prepared to take on their duties.
+Volunteer organizations may be called on to participate in operations and they too must be trained and prepared to take on their duties.

 Handpicked white paper: "Shock-proof networks - How professional radio communication helps tackle extreme circumstances ".